 In-House Photography - Do it your way!

-The best way to get high quality photos of your nonprofit and to really show all the great work you do, is to have a professional on staff.
+The best way to get high quality photos of your nonprofit and to really show all the great work you do, is to have a dedicated photographer on site.
 Sounds easy, right?
 Who doesn't love taking pictures?
-Sometimes the photographer can be a trained professional or the ED's cousin that also likes take the snapshots at family picnics.
-In an ideal world this person would have the most up-to-date camera equipment on the market, but the equipment required to get the high resolutions that you need to display your website or print materials is to put it lightly...expensive.
-Also you need to take into account the photo editing software required to get the intended end result because most pictures you see on the internet today have been at the very leased retouched which takes time and resources.
+Sometimes the photographer can be a volunteer, staff person, program participant, or the ED's cousin that also takes the snapshots at family picnics.
+In an ideal world this person would have a good camera, but the equipment required to get the high resolutions that you need to display your website or print materials is to put it lightly...expensive.
+Also you need to take into account the photo editing software required to get the intended end result because most pictures you see on the internet today have been at the very least retouched, which takes time and resources.

 Hiring a professional photographer can be a good solution when it comes down to needs the quality, but without investing in a dedicated position (or buying the equipment that comes along with it).
 When searching for someone to work with make sure to ask all the important questions like: Do you work on a fixed or hourly rate?
 How many photos will you turn over to us?
 Will you do post-production editing?
 What setup will you be using (camera, lights, reflectors, etc.)?
 Do you have previous work that you can share with us (every good photographer should)?.

 Once you have made a decision do a test run before signing any agreements and then make sure the costs are defined before every event.
 Sometimes rates can go up significantly depending on the circumstances of an event (i.e. late night, in-climate weather, number of attendees) so make sure to ask to avoid unforeseen charges. [generic stock photo]

 Stock Photography - Thousands of options for any situation.